wywu/LAB/README.md

 ### Training
-For the company security consideration, it is with regret that we are not allowed to release the train scripts.
+For company security considerations, it is with regret that we are not allowed to release the training scripts.
 However, for training, all you need to do is using this released code and adding data augmentation described in the paper.
 Taking the released prototxt file as reference and using the hyper-parameters described in the paper, we think it is easy to reproduce the reported performance.
 If you have any question about the training process, please feel free to contact us.

 ## To Do List